KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Tasks.md

-## Before you begin your journey as an ambassador, please complete the following onboarding tasks:
+## Before you begin your journey as an ambassador, please ensure you have completed the following onboarding tasks:

 - [ ] Read and Understood Onboarding Guide.